Kim Returns to Lesvos – Refugee Journey to Lesvos

 Turkey to Greece

-But what Amir witnessed was people washing up on shore who had failed to make it on their first attempt and what the smuggler wanted to do was get the boat back on land to fill it with more people and send it again.
+But what he witnessed was people washing up on shore who had failed to make it on their first attempt and what the smuggler wanted to do was get the boat back on land to fill it with more people and send it again.
 And what of the people who were on that first boat…well some swam back to land and were able to try again and others DIDN’T MAKE IT.
-I’m capitalising those words because when Amir explained this I got chills and I felt sick.
+I’m capitalising those words because when he explained this I got chills and I felt sick.
 As I imagine you probably feel right now too.

 I was suddenly standing at the top of a view point looking at a stunning stretch of coastline and realising that so many people who were on the other side would have thought they were so close and were probably looking at the calm water and the short distance to land and thinking I’m going to make it…